 When you first take MHT, you may experience side effects such as breast tenderness and swelling, irregular bleeding, fluid retention, bloating and nausea.
-These symptoms often subside with time, though occasionally they can be a sign of a serious underlying medical condition.
-Therefore, if these side effects persist, see your doctor to arrange additional tests, and to consider a different type of MHT or a dosage adjustment.
+These symptoms often subside with time, but if these side effects persist, see your doctor earlier to arrange additional tests and to consider a different type of MHT or a dosage adjustment.